juxor/afaq/markdown/secH3.md

-Significantly, Trotsky combated those of his followers who drew the same conclusions as had anarchists and libertarian Marxists while he and Lenin held the reigns of power.
+Significantly, Trotsky combated those of his followers who drew the same conclusions as had anarchists and libertarian Marxists while he and Lenin held the reins of power.
 Perhaps this ideological blindness is understandable, given Trotsky's key role in creating the bureaucracy in the first place.
 So Trotsky did criticise, if in a confused manner, the Stalinist regime for its _"injustice, oppression, differential consumption, and so on, even if he had